AbtinMogharabin/MakeMe-BNN/README.md

-The paper demonstrates the efficiency of the ABNN approach to a number of different datasets and backbones in *image classification* and *semantic segmentation* tasks.

-### 3.1.1  Image Classification

 1. CIFAR-10: This dataset contains 60,000 images divided into 10 classes, with 6,000 images per class.
 The images are colored, with a resolution of 32x32 pixels.
 The dataset is balanced, with an equal number of images in each class.
 The 10 classes in CIFAR-10 are airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck.
 This dataset is widely used for evaluating image classification algorithms and there are 50,000 training images and 10,000 test images.
 In the paper, this dataset was used to evaluate backbones like ResNet-50 and WideResNet-28x10 for image classification tasks​​.
 They did the training from scratch but pre-trained models would have similar results.